LuisLuii/FastAPIQuickCRUD/README.md

 I believe that everyone who's working with FastApi and building some RESTful of CRUD services, wastes the time to writing similar code for simple CRUD every time

-`FastAPI Quick CRUD` can generate CRUD in FastApi with SQLAlchemy schema.
+`FastAPI Quick CRUD` can generate CRUD in FastApi with SQLAlchemy schema of PostgreSQL Database.

 - Get one
 - Get many